2023-24 Earth Grant Students

 A woman with short hair adjusting her black and white rimmed glasses, wearing purple fishnet gloves

-Sofia Delgado (she/they) is a junior majoring in Ecology and Evolutionary Biology, who describes herself as "a recovering theater kid in STEM," a fourth-generation teacher, and descendant of Indigenous and Mexican ancestors.
+Sofia Delgado (she/they) participated as a junior majoring in Ecology and Evolutionary Biology, who describes herself as "a recovering theater kid in STEM," a fourth-generation teacher, and descendant of Indigenous and Mexican ancestors.
 Sofia has previously taught environmental science to 6th graders through the Bio/Diversity Project, and supported the National Phenology Network as a NASA Space Grant intern.
-This year, Sofia will be making creative content and engaging with community members to support the work of Sonoran Institute through an Earth Grant internship with their marketing team.
+This year, Sofia made creative content and engaged with community members to support the work of Sonoran Institute through an Earth Grant internship with their marketing team.
 Following graduation, Sofia hopes to continue to teach and pursue further education related to environmental health and ecosystem restoration.

 Image